azpeteryang/azpeteryang.github.io/_pages/cv.md

   * Implemented Logistic Regression to do the EEG real-time data analysis.
   * Realized ability to store and retrieve data in self-built AWS Cloud database, presented users’ physiological data via curve graph in real time.

+* Ultrasonic Imaging Lab Project
+  * Designed a novel pulse compression scheme using spatial match filters and improved SNR by 15 dB
+  * Implemented and optimized beamformers with high SNR by using array signal processing techniques
+  * Used Image Quality Metrics to evaluate the performance of signal processing for ultrasound imaging.

 * Translation System Design for Hospital